 Try not to obsess over anything on social media, as it’s a surefire way to stir up emotions and anxiety.
 Use social media to connect with people you care about and share meaningful information, but avoid scrolling aimlessly through the feed.
 If there’s a person in your life or someone who used to be in your life who makes you feel sad, avoid their profiles at all costs.
 Block and delete if necessary!

 Another constructive way to connect with people is by finding message boards for bands, shows, celebrities or hobbies and chatting with like-minded people.
 You can have meaningful conversations and get to know someone’s personality from a distance, with the choice to meet them one day if you like.
 Online gaming communities also offer a place where you can unwind and chat with fellow gamers.

-One of the most heartwarming outcomes of the coronavirus pandemic has been the overwhelming support of communities for those in need.
+One of the most heartwarming outcomes of the covid-19 pandemic has been the overwhelming support of communities for those in need.
 Volunteering allows you to feel proud of doing something meaningful for the community and can be the first step on the ladder to a great career.
-It feels good to give something back, and providing support to people who are less fortunate than yourself can help put your own situation in perspective.
+It feels good to give something back and providing support to people who are less fortunate than yourself can help put your own situation in perspective.

 Do You Need Help Right Now?